-the originally-adopted Annual Action Plan substantially reduced funding for this program.
-A Substantial Amendment that was approved in April Expected outcome for Homeowner Housing Rehabilitated was 5 units (all associated with the Neighborhood Pride Program).
-This was because reallocated some funding to this program, enabling 11 units to be rehabilitated.
+Amendment that was approved in April reallocated some funding to this program, enabling 18 units to be rehabilitated.
 The target for the City's fair housing program was to serve 45 clients.
-Accomplishments for the year were 85 clients.
+Accomplishments for the year were 43 clients (partial year results; full year results are pending).
+Expected outcome for Homeowner Housing Rehabilitated was 25 units (all associated with the Neighborhood Pride Program).
+A Substantial